RebornOS-Team/rebornos-iso/README.md

 ## 2. Build

+> **Note**: The script for setting up prerequisites will only build on *Arch Linux* and its derivatives (i.e. on distributions that use `pacman`, and the Arch Linux package repositories)

 The below script will build the ISO image (and install any prerequisites).
 Change to the project directory (`cd rebornos-iso`) and run

 ```bash